In an attempt to keep bringing the same fun for my younger kids, we just redid this string indoor scavenger hunt to spell your name with George.

 There were also ‘treasures’ of Bob the Builder stickers.

-What kind of indoor scavenger hunt for kids?
+What kind of indoor scavenger hunt for kids do you love to do?

 Another indoor scavenger hunt for kids to do is search for letters and numbers!
 Its great for matching upper and lowercase letters, along with practicing counting.
 Try it!